Special Educational Needs and Disability (SEND)

 Where to go for advice and help:

 Mrs Aldred is our SENDCO (Special Educational Needs and Disability Coordinator), responsible for co-ordinating the provision of all SEND students at Notre Dame.
-Please contact her if you wish to discuss your child’s SEND needs or if you are concerned that your child might have an SEND need.
+Please her if you wish to discuss your child’s SEND needs or if you are concerned that your child might have an SEND need.

 For more information about Special Educational Needs and Disability at Notre Dame please click on the following drop down menus and the SEND Information Report below.